 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Demonstrate knowledge of key theories and concepts associated with media and screen industries in Australia and internationally.
+- Identify and describe knowledge of key concepts and debates associated with media industries in local and global contexts

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.